IndustryFusion/fusionopcuadataservice/README.md

 # Fusion OPC-UA Data Service

-This Python script facilitates the integration between an OPC-UA server and the PDT Gateway services by performing the following tasks:
+This Python script facilitates the integration between an OPC-UA server and the PDT Gateway services by performing the following tasks.

 1. Establishing a connection with the OPC-UA server.
 2. Connecting to the PDT Gateway platform.